What is PMS?

 Your natural hormones have a lot to answer for when it comes to the ups and downs you experience week to week.
 How you feel during your period is quite different to how you feel one week later.
 How you feel when you’re premenstrual is very different again.

 Progesterone is a hormone that rises in your premenstrual phase.
 It helps prepare the womb for a possible pregnancy.
-It can also make you feel anxious, irritable and depressed.
-These are typical symptoms of PMS.
+It can also make you feel anxious, irritable and depressed or give you mood swings.
+These are typical PMS symptoms.